Kwenta/KIPs/content/kip-24.md

 ## Summary

-Add Web Analytics to Kwenta which allow anonymized tracking of traffic sources and dapp useage.
+Add Web Analytics to Kwenta which allow anonymized tracking of traffic sources and dapp usage.

 ## Abstract